hgoldfish/qtnetworkng/docs/references.rst

 .. method:: quintptr BaseCoroutine::id() const

-    Returns an unique imutable id for the coroutine.
+    Return an unique imutable id for the coroutine.
 Basicly, the id is the pointer of coroutine.

 .. method:: BaseCoroutine *BaseCoroutine::previous() const

-    Returns an pointer of ``BaseCoroutine`` which will switch to after this coroutine finished.
+    Return an pointer of ``BaseCoroutine`` which will switch to after this coroutine finished.

 .. method:: void BaseCoroutine::setPrevious(BaseCoroutine *previous)